amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

-# MegaAGS Amiga Setup
+AmigaVision Setup

-MegaAGS creates a carefully curated collection of Amiga games and demos, as well as a minimal Workbench setup with useful utilities and apps, and wraps it all in a user-friendly launcher.
+AmigaVision is a carefully curated collection of Amiga games and demos, as well as a minimal Workbench setup with useful utilities and apps, and wraps it all in a user-friendly launcher.

 It has many features specifically for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original AGA-compatible hardware like an Amiga 1200/4000 or CD32, usually with SD/CF card adapters.